bywuu/CS5296-Group11-GroupProject/README.md

 The project aims to conduct machine learning algorithms on distributed machine learning platforms including Spark, TensorFlow and PMLS.
 The different performances of distributed platforms will be compared.

 ## Setup
-1. You need to setup at least three AWS EC2 instances for experiment.[Note: Make sure you have added rules in security group to allow TCP, UDP traffic into the instances]</br>
+1. You need to setup at least three AWS EC2 instances for experiment.<br/>
-&nbsp;In our experiment, we use three m4.large instances and each instance contains 4 vCores and 8 GiB memory.</br></br>
+&nbsp;[Note: Make sure you have added rules in security group to allow TCP, UDP traffic into the instances]</br> &nbsp;In our experiment, we use three m4.large instances and each instance contains 4 vCores and 8 GiB memory.</br></br>
 2. You don't need to worry about the dateset since it is prepared.
 For the experiment on Spark and Tensorflow, the dateset will be downloaded automatically if it is not exist.</br>